STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 In December 2019, the CMSIS modules are proposed.
 The next update will contain the HAL-LL Drivers (Jan-2020).
 Then the Middleware modules (target Q1'20).

-En each moduke README you will find the cross compatibility information.
+In each module README file you will find the cross compatibility information.
 When all modules will be available a set of new Manifest files (series by series) will be proposed to drive the user.

 STM32Cube CMSIS core | Description
 --------------------------- | -----------
-[cmsis_core](https://github.com/STMicroelectronics/cmsis_core) | The STM32 CMSIS Core, issued from ARM (tm) publication
+[cmsis_core](https://github.com/STMicroelectronics/cmsis_core) | The STM32 CMSIS Core, issued from ARM (tm) publication.
+Please check the ST_README.md file.

 STM32Cube CMSIS Devices | Description
 --------------------------- | -----------